YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 Description
 ~~~~~~~~~~~

-calculates/manages the static handler URLs for resources
+The ``stackHandler`` addon calculates and manages the static handler URLs for resources.
-not used by resource store core, but used by the static handler middleware
+The addon is not used by resource store core, but used by the static handler middleware.

 .. _staticHandler-reqs: